The Late Charles Bukowski Still Raising a Ruckus

 According to Thrasher, residents asked the workers to stop, but they refused.

 Bukowski, who died in 1994, at 73, is known for his explosive debut novel “Post Office,” a semi-autobiographical novel that detailed his life of hard drinking and writing while he kept up his day job as a mail carrier.
-He followed up with a string of novels and short story and poetry collections that gained a wide following.
+He followed that up with a string of novels and short story and poetry collections that gained a wide following.
 Bukowski has been called the “laureate of American lowlife.”
 He used to live in Los Feliz on De Longpre Avenue, and the bungalow has become a literary tourist attraction.

 Thrasher says the mural of Bukowski should be deemed a commercial work since it is promoting the bar.
-On Tuesday, constructions were in the shell of the building.
+On Tuesday, construction workers were inside the shell of the building.
 On the wall outside the entrance is another mural displaying giant editions of some of the author’s most famous works, including the novels “Women,” “Pulp,” and “Ham on Rye.”

 Siegel was not in her store Tuesday afternoon and did not immediately respond to an emailed request for comment.